Lexicon PCM-60 digital reverb

 rooted in my

 studio, so the 2nd MB is the "road unit".
-It was high time that I
+It was high time

 built the base system that comprised my keyboard offsite